Ketamine-Assisted Psychotherapy (KAP)

 How does Ketamine-Assisted Psychotherapy work?

-1. Medical Assessment (JC):
+1. Medical Assessment:

-• If Journey Clinical’s medical team determines that you are eligible for KAP, they will develop a personalized Ketamine prescription and outcome monitoring plan for you.
+• If they determine that you are eligible for KAP, they will develop a personalized Ketamine prescription and outcome monitoring plan for you.

-• Journey Clinical’s medical staff will write a ketamine prescription for you, and a small amount of oral ketamine will be sent to your home, enough for the first 2 KAP sessions.
-You will be taught to take your vitals and self-administer the ketamine lozenges by Journey Clinical’s medical team in advance of our KAP sessions.
+• You will be taught to take your vitals and self-administer the ketamine lozenges by in advance of our KAP sessions.

 2. Preparatory Sessions: